Trainee Research Awards

 Core and the British Society of Gastroenterology are inviting applications under this new research programme which is open to UK-based gastroenterology specialty trainees who would like to conduct research in any area of gastroenterology, pancreatology, liver disease or nutrition.

 For Core, the aim of these awards is to support as wide a range of research as possible and to engage with gastroenterologists and hepatologists.
 For the BSG, the scheme will enable trainees to become engaged with research and obtain funding.

-Up to four grants of up to £5,000 each will be made.
+One grant of up to £5,000 for collaborators within Trainee Research Network will be made.
 Applications for amounts above £5,000 will be rejected.
-Two awards will be available to individual applicants and two will be available for collaborators within a Trainee Research Network.
 Applications for the network awards may be for new projects for existing networks or for the development of a project within a new research network.

 - The research project must address an area of clinical need within gastroenterology and have clear patient benefit.